Uthrael Beoac and the Wind Thrones

 This a Role Playing adventure set in Tolkien’s Middle Earth.
 The scenario details an isolated mountain valley high in the central Ered Mithrin (Grey Mountains).
 This valley is known by the Rhovanion Northmen name of Uthrael Beoac (Rh.
 Valley of Lords).

-This location, uses many ideas from I.C.E.’s Middle Earth Role Playing, specifically the campaign books ‘The Grey Mountains’ and ‘Northern Mirkwood’.
+This adventure location uses many ideas from I.C.E.’s Middle Earth Role Playing game, specifically the campaign books ‘The Grey Mountains’ and ‘Northern Mirkwood’.
 Some ideas were also borrowed from the Middle-earth Role Playing Wiki (merp.wikia.com).
 Terms and statistics for adversaries, NPCs, items and such, as given in this scenario, are generic guidelines only and should present little effort for a GM to adapt to their RPG system of choice.

 High in the Grey Mountains lies the hidden valley of Uthrael Beoac.
 The isolated valley is cradled by peaks between the source of the Forest River and the Withered Heath.
-Known to the ancient Edain from the First and Second ages this valley appears sporadically in various records of the free folk but little of reliability is known.
+Known to the ancient Edain from the First and Second ages this valley appears sporadically in various records of the free folk but little of reliability is known by the folk of Rhovanion.

 The valley itself was carved by glaciers eons ago.
 More recent tectonic activity warms the area with hot springs and geysers keeping parts of the valley floor from freezing in the winter months.
 Spring meltwater runs off the surrounding peaks and collects in several small lakes that drain out of the valley via limestone caverns.
 The hot springs combine with a powerful enchantment to keep the valley Dragon free and thus comparatively habitable.